Date

 Leslie Spencer at Immersion pollinator safari

-The Vermont Pollinator Working Group presents a celebration of all-things pollinators for learners of all ages!
-From managed honey bees to the 350 species of native bees in Vermont, we will learn from experts about their extraordinary diversity and importance!
 Discover how you can support pollinators in your community and backyard.
-Hear from our keynote speakers and join us for afternoon workshops (pre registration required, intended for a young adult/adult audience).
-Meet the organizations who are working together to tackle urgent threats to bees and other pollinators in the Northeast, visit your local native plant suppliers at the Pollinator Plaza and explore youth activities.
+Hear from our keynote speaker and lighting presenters and join us for workshops (pre- registration required, intended for a young adult/adult audience).
+Meet the organizations who are working together to tackle urgent threats to bees and other pollinators in the Northeast, and visit local native plant suppliers.

 Please consider making a donation to the Vermont Pollinator Working Group.